BU-ISCIII/nextflow-scif/README.md

 Note that for above, you will get more output with the Singularity container, as it shares the environment with the host.
 Whether we are using Docker or Singularity, the actions going on internally with the scientific filesystem client are the same.
 Given a simple enough pipeline, we could stop here, and just issue a series of commands to run the different apps.

 ### Deploy a container
 Once you have your container completely functional you can upload it to Docker Hub or Singularity Hub for version control and sharing.
-We are uploading it to Docker Hub since Singularity can easily build or run a container from there.
+We are uploading it to Docker Hub since Singularity can easily build and run a container from there.

-If you have build your docker image in your container you can do:
+If you have built your docker image in your container you can do:
 ```
 # See your images
 docker images